mmswflow-upb/ACG-Demo/README.md

 ```

 ## Technical Details
+- This game is built directly on OpenGL and implements its own game engine, the textures are loaded using the `stb_image.h` from the [STB library](https://github.com/nothings/stb.git)

 - Shooting System: We use the cursor's position on the window to determine the target of the projectiles, we first have to get their positions in pixels then compute the normalized coordinates